-Notes: For various experiments restricting where voucher recipients can live (X = 10, 20, ..., 100), with X = 10 corresponding to the top 10 percent of Opportunity Atlas tracts, and so forth), this figure shows the aggregate impact to annual adult earnings of children of households offered a voucher (dashed blue line), children of households not offered a voucher (red dotted line), and all children of renting households in Los Angeles (solid black line).
+Notes: For various experiments restricting where voucher recipients can live (X = 10, 20, ..., 100), with X = 10 corresponding to the top 10 percent of Opportunity Atlas tracts, and so forth), this figure shows the aggregate impact to annual adult earnings of children of households offered a voucher (dashed blue line), children of households not offered a voucher (red dotted line), and all children of renting households (solid black line).
 Each tract's Opportunity Atlas score is allowed to vary depending on the income and racial composition of the tract.
+The thin lines copy results from the baseline housing supply elasticity in Figure 7.